ameseee/kwk-curriculum-site/web-app/lessons/intro-html/index.md

 * Know how to build a site with text content, links, and images
 * Understand and implement nesting with HTML elements

 **Note** - for the Try It and Practice sessions, you should be working in a CodePen Pen.
-You will need to create a free account.

 ## Technical Vocabulary